-India is home to over 1.3 billion people, which makes it the second most populated country in the world, after China.
-It is approximately one-third of the size of the United States and has four times the population, which is equivalent to about 17.74% of the world’s total population.
+India is home to over 1.4 billion people, which makes it the second most populated country in the world, after China.
+It is approximately one-third of the size of the United States and has four times the population.

 But don’t let that scare you off.
-India attracts millions of tourists each year, and it’s no wonder.
 The country offers a vibrant culture so rich in history, with some of the most magnificent and exotic structures in the world – and it doesn’t stop there.
-India boasts a wealth of natural beauty and varying landscapes, from the snow-capped peaks of the Himalayas, to the lush-green, tropical forests of the Andaman Islands, Assam region and Western Ghats.
+India boasts a wealth of natural beauty and varying landscapes, from the snow-capped peaks of the Himalayas, to the shimmering waters of coastal retreats.

-If you’re more of a spiritual seeker or embarking on a soul-searching journey, look no further than India, the birthplace of Yoga.
-If you love something, go to the source, specifically Rishikesh.
-Rishikesh is the spiritual hotspot, nestled in the foothills of the Himalayas and is known as the “Yoga Capital of the World”.
+If you’re more of a spiritual seeker or embarking on a soul-searching journey, look no further than India.
+The town of Rishikesh is the spiritual hotspot, nestled in the foothills of the Himalayas and is known as the “Yoga Capital of the World”.
 Here you can find some of the most amazing yoga retreats in the world, devoted to helping you nourish your mind, body and soul.

 Before you go to India

-The World Health Organisation (WHO) recommends that all travellers are up-to-date with their routine vaccinations; measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal.
+The Centers for Disease Control and Prevention recommend that all travellers are up-to-date with their routine vaccinations including measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), polio, influenza and pneumococcal.
 These vaccinations are given as part of the National Immunisation Program (NIP).
 For a full list please refer to the NIP schedule, available here.

-Other diseases that are considered a risk in India include hepatitis A, hepatitis B, and typhoid.
+Other vaccine preventable diseases that are considered a risk in India include cholera, hepatitis A, hepatitis B, and typhoid.
 Your doctor will be able to let you know which vaccinations are recommended for you, based on the time of year, destination/s, activities planned and the duration of your stay.

-All travellers should be up-to-date with their routine vaccinations before heading off to India.
+All travellers should be up-to-date with their routine and COVID-19 vaccinations before heading off to India.

 There is an increased risk of contracting hepatitis A and typhoid in India, both of which can be contracted through contaminated food or water.